YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 REPLUPGRADEPRI
 ----------------------

-Last used version: V5.4-002B

 REPLUPGRADEPRI, Attempted operation requires primary instance xxxx to support multi-site replication

-MUPIP Error: This error is issued if an attempt is made to start an active source server or activate a passive source server on a propagating primary instance while the receiver server on that instance is connected to a primary that has not yet been upgraded to the multi-site version of GT.M.
+MUPIP Error: This error is issued if an attempt is made to start an active source server or activate a passive source server on a propagating primary instance while the receiver server on that instance is connected to a primary that has not yet been upgraded to the multi-site version of YottaDB.
 This error is also issued when the receiver server on a propagating primary finds that the primary it connects to does not support multi-site replication and that there is at least one active source server running on the instance at that time.

 Action: An active source server cannot be running on a secondary instance at the same time that the receiver server on this instance is connected to a primary that does not support multi-site functionality.
-Upgrade the primary instance identified in the message to the version of YottaDB/GT.M that supports multi-site replication functionality and then start active source servers.
+Upgrade the primary instance identified in the message to the version of YottaDB that supports multi-site replication functionality and then start active source servers.

 ------------------------
 REPLUPGRADESEC
 ------------------------

-Last used version: V5.4-002B

 REPLUPGRADESEC, Attempted operation requires secondary instance xxxx to support multi-site replication

 MUPIP Error: This error is issued in three cases.
-1) If a source server is currently connected to a dual-site secondary (i.e. a secondary running on a version of GT.M that does not support multi-site functionality), starting additional source servers will issue this error.
+1) If a source server is currently connected to a dual-site secondary (i.e. a secondary running on a version of YottaDB that does not support multi-site functionality), starting additional source servers will issue this error.
 2) If a source server finds more than one source server (active or passive) running on the same instance at the time it connects to a dual-site secondary it will issue this error.
 3) On a propagating primary instance, a source server that connects to a dual-site tertiary instance will issue a this error at connection time.

-Action: Upgrade the secondary instance identified in the message to the version of YottaDB/GT.M that supports multi-site replication functionality and then start multiple source servers.
+Action: Upgrade the secondary instance identified in the message to the version of YottaDB that supports multi-site replication functionality and then start multiple source servers.

 ----------------------------
 REPLWARN